 The resulting project, which can take the shape of an exhibition, publication or discursive event, will draw on the curator’s experience of the Huma Kabakci Collection and their exchanges with Istanbul-based artists, curators, researchers and institutions.
 Open Space will also encourage curators to consider Open Space’s 2019 programme theme ‘Space without spaces’ which aims to address a number of pertinent contemporary issues ranging from global matters such as the hardening of borders in an uncertain political climate, when developing their proposal.
 The project will be presented in Istanbul in September 2019 and in London in November 2019.
 The residency includes travel, accommodation and living costs.

-The international Jury Panel for the 2019 Open Space Curatorial Residency comprises: Alessio Antoniolli (Director, Gasworks & Triangle Network), Julie Lomax (CEO, a-n Artist Information Company & Chair of The Showroom), Kathy Noble (Curator and Manager of Curatorial Affairs, Performa), Bige Örer (Director Istanbul Foundation for Arts and Culture (IKSV), Director, the 2019 Istanbul Biennial), and Open Space team members Huma Kabakci (Founding Director, Open Space) and Inês Geraldes Cardoso (Head of Programming and Production, Open Space).
+The international Jury Panel for the 2019 Open Space Curatorial Residency comprises: Alessio Antoniolli (Director, Gasworks & Triangle Network), Julie Lomax (CEO, a-n Artist Information Company & Chair of The Showroom), Kathy Noble (Curator and Manager of Curatorial Affairs, Performa), Bige Örer (Director Istanbul Biennial Foundation for Arts and Culture (IKSV), and Huma Kabakci (Founding Director of Open Space).